Right Arrow

 Start with a risk assessment to identify task hotspots for MSDs.
 Involve your safety, IT, and operations teams early.
 Pilot the AI system in a high-risk area first, review the results, and scale based on data-driven improvements.

-How does AI video analytics help with MSD incident investigations?
+How does video AI help with MSD incident investigations?

-AI-powered platforms automatically flag events like possible falls, missing PPE, or unsafe entry into restricted zones, making it easy to review footage, identify root causes, and support faster incident resolution and more accurate investigations.
+AI-powered platforms automatically flag events like missing PPE, or unsafe entry into restricted zones, making it easy to review footage, identify root causes, and support faster incident resolution and more accurate investigations.

 AI analytics automate many of the most time-consuming monitoring and reporting tasks, freeing up safety managers to focus on proactive planning, team coaching, and continuous improvement—rather than chasing down every incident themselves.